sigstore/docs/content/en/cosign/overview.md

 ## Example: Working with containers

 > NOTE: In this example, we will create a container using [ttl.sh](https://ttl.sh/).
-It offers free, short-lived (i.e., hours), anonymous container image hosting if you just want to try out signing and verifying commands.
+It offers free, short-lived (as in minutes or hours), anonymous container image hosting so you can try out signing and verifying commands in a sample workflow

 To use `ttl.sh` and [crane](https://github.com/google/go-containerregistry/tree/main/cmd/crane) to prepare the image to sign, run the following: